vvroul/vvroul/README.md

 - :space_invader: a Zerg Starcraft Broodwar bot

-- :flower_playing_cards: a trading card game called Stralings (and a handy tool for its playtesting)
+- :flower_playing_cards: a trading card game called Stralings (and a handy tool for its playtesting) You can find and buy the starter decks of this card game here : https://www.thegamecrafter.com/games/stralings-starter-decks

 :bulb: I always push myself to be creative and optimize my projects which you can find here on GitHub!